Orange County Convention Center: History

 Phase III was completed in January 1996, adding 383400 sqft of exhibition space, at a cost of $219.5 million.
 Phase IV followed that August at a cost of $198.7 million, adding another 367200 sqft of exhibition space and about 100000 sqft more meeting space.
 A retrofit of Phase I, completed in December 1997 at a cost of $32 million, opened up 8200 sqft more.
 By 1998, the OCCC had 1103538 sqft of exhibition space over a total building space of over 4 million ft² with the newly added Hall A.

 In June 1998, the BCC got a fifth cent approved for the TDT, partly for a grand Phase V, which would add a total of 3 million ft² of space to the OCCC.
 That December, they paid Universal Orlando Resort $69 million for 239 acre of land across International Drive from the original OCCC.
 The Martinez Convention Center Commission, named after then-Orange County chairman Mel Martinez, was created to oversee planning and construction of Phase V.

 Ground was broken on Phase V in August 2000 after a large convention organizer, Reed Exhibitions, agreed to move 42 conventions to Orlando into the new phase.
 It opened one month ahead of schedule in September 2003.
 Today, the first four phases are referred to as the "West Building", and Phase V is referred to as the "North/South Building", as it is divided into North and South Exhibition Halls which can be joined to form one large exhibition space or subdivided into six different halls (North A1, North A2, North B, South A1, South A2, South B).
 The North/South Building has 950282 sqft of exhibition space.
 Around the same time, the Oversight Pedestrian Bridge was built over International Drive connecting the two buildings.

 In 2004, OCCC acted as a staging area for relief operations following Hurricane Charley, Frances and Jeanne.
 Disruptions to convention operations were minimal, and a feared reduction of convention booking did not occur afterward.

 In 2009, the Hilton Orlando, a 1400-room luxury hotel, opened.
 It adjoins with the South Concourse of the Orange County Convention Center's North/South Building via an elevated, covered pedestrian walkway.
 The Hyatt Regency, a 1641-room hotel, also connects directly to the Convention Center via the Oversight Pedestrian Bridge and the Hyatt Skywalk.
 The elevated walkway connects the North, South and West concourses over International Drive and the Hilton Orlando.
-Additionally, Rosen Plaza and Rosen Centre, offering 800 and 1,334 guest rooms respectively, are situated along the West Concourse.
+Rosen Plaza and Rosen Centre, offering 800 and 1,334 guest rooms respectively, straddle the West Concourse.
 They are linked by elevated, covered pedestrian bridges as part of Orange County's master plan to improve connectivity and safety for convention-goers.